Top 10 Malaysian Street Food Below $5

 Malaysian Street Food Lunch

-For lunch, you will want to the Kopitiam, Warung, Hawker Center, and restaurants all over Malaysia, where you are given a plate of rice and have lots of fun choosing from the assortment of dishes and curries!
+There, you are given a plate of rice and have lots of fun choosing from the assortment of dishes and curries!

 Street Food Dishes Galore!
 You can find this in Kuala Lumpur, Melaka, Ipoh, Penang, and other Malaysian cities and towns.